kenko911/OMatG/README.md

 is also available on [Kaggle](https://www.kaggle.com/code/philipphoellmer/generative-modeling-workshop-session-fashion) (with solutions [here](https://www.kaggle.com/code/philipphoellmer/generative-modeling-workshop-session-fashion-sols)).

 A tutorial notebook providing a crystallography primer is available on [Kaggle](https://www.kaggle.com/code/mayamartirossyan/crystal-representations-primer).
+This primer is in particular relevant for the newly introduced benchmark metrics and datasets.

 <details>
 <summary><b>Expand this section for a brief introduction to the theoretical background of OMatG.</b></summary>